 Making an appointment

 To make an appointment, you can contact me via the contact page on this website.
 If I have availability, I will offer you an initial consultation.
 During this assessment I will ask you a number of questions about you, and your background, and what has led you to seek psychotherapy.
 The assessment will also give you an opportunity to learn about how I work and what you can expect of me.
 For online sessions, I will email you a questionnaire to complete and return to me in preparation for this initial consultation.
 Following this assessment, I would be able to offer you options for therapy.
 If I am not the right person, I will connect you to someone who can help.

-Therapy and counselling sessions are 50-minutes.
+Therapy sessions are 50-minutes.
 Sessions are confidential, except in circumstances where there is a threat to your safety or the safety of another person.

 Does it work?